Schedule Your Free Consultation

 If you’re at this point yourself, give us a call and let us help.

 Motorcycle accidents are different from car accidents.
 Motorcyclists are more vulnerable without a physical structure around them.
-Plus, they have to worry about special regulations, like those about helmet use or lane-splitting.
+Plus, they have to worry about special regulations, such as helmet use or lane-splitting.

 That’s why you need an experienced motorcycle accident lawyer.
 Tim Maranatha understands both the laws around motorcycle accidents and the tactics insurers try to use to deny your claims.
 Tim is a Lakeland motorcycle accident lawyer you can put your trust in.